-The Spaniard believes the Bernabeu outfit are already competitive ahead of the new season and paid tribute to assistant coach Zinedine Zidane
+The Spaniard believes Real Madrid are already competitive ahead of the new season and paid tribute to assistant coach Zinedine Zidane as they aim to overhaul Gerard Martino's side

 Los Blancos were beaten to La Liga by Barcelona last season and lost the Copa del Rey final to Atletico Madrid, resulting in the departure of Jose Mourinho and the arrival of Carlo Ancelotti in the Madrid hotseat.